vircadia/vircadia-native-core/libraries/vircadia-client/README.md

 ### Client API

-This is C++ library for Vircadia client->server communication used internally and wrapper C API for various language bindings.
+This is C/C++ library for Vircadia client->server communication.

 ### Building

-The library is build as a dependency of the interface, but if you are just working on the API you can build it by itself with the following command in the build directory:
+To build the dynamic library.
 ```
 cmake --build . --target vircadia-client
 ```